xddq/nodejs-typescript-modern-starter/README.md

   rebuilds the project.
 It does also watch all changes made to the built project and restarts the code whenever changes are detected.
 This enables a quick feedback loop.
+- `yarn debug` -> Starts the app in debugging mode.
+Waits for a debugger to attach.
+See Debugging below for more info.
+  - If you want to restart the debugging process every time you change the code, you can use something like `nodemon --watch src --watch test --ext ts,json --exec 'yarn debug'` or when debugging tests with `nodemon --watch src --watch
+- `yarn debug:test` -> Starts the test run in debugging mode.
+Waits for a debugger to attach.
+See Debugging below for more info.
 - `yarn format` -> Formats the code using prettier.
 - `yarn format:check` -> Checks for formatting errors using prettier.
 This is typically only invoked by the CI/CD pipeline.